-Michael comes Taranaki, New Zealand.
+Michael comes from aranaki, New Zealand.
 He studied at Victoria University and Massey University, Wellington (later the NZ School of Music), and as a recipient of the Patricia Pratt Music Scholarship, continued his masters at the Messiaen Academie in the Netherlands.
 He also studied in France at the Conservatoire de Strasbourg.

 Michael has been in demand as an orchestral player since finishing his studies, working with orchestras including the Rotterdam Philharmonic, Radio Kamer Filharmonie, Netherlands Symphony Orchestra, Royal Concertgebouw Orchestra, Auckland Philharmonia and New Zealand Symphony Orchestra.
 Also appearing as a soloist with orchestras in solo concert works by Glazunov, Debussy and Villa-Lobos among others.
 During his study in the Netherlands, Michael was invited to perform as soloist with the Nederlands Bach Ensemble.

 Michael has performed in numerous festivals, with a range of chamber ensembles (Hanumi Saxophone, The Four Baritones, Rata Trio etc.) including the Grachtenfestival (Amsterdam), Asia-Pacific Festival (Wellington), Adam Chamber Music Festival (Nelson), Middelburg Chamber Music Festival (Netherlands), Roomnacht Festival (Netherlands), Grenswerk Festival (Netherlands), Brandenburg Summer Festival (Berlin) among many others.
 He has performed at numerous (North American, and World) saxophone congresses - Iowa, Ljubljana, Strasbourg, Zagreb etc., always showcasing New Zealand composers.